 No. With rare exception, couples therapy isn’t covered by insurance companies.
 Our clients in the USA can seek reimbursement from FSA’s.
 While our billing statements conform with these requirements to facilitate your reimbursement, we are not affiliated with any HMOs or PPOs and we do not accept payments from insurance companies.
 We recommend that you check with your insurance company to see what services your policy covers.
 Learn more

-Currently our therapists are licensed in California, Colorado, Florida, Georgia, Hawaii, Indiana, Massachusetts, Maryland, Nevada, Puerto Rico, Texas, Washington, D.C. and Internationally in Ireland.
+Currently our therapists are licensed in California, Colorado, Florida, Georgia, Hawaii, Massachusetts, Maryland, Nevada, Puerto Rico, Texas, Washington, D.C. and Internationally in Ireland.
 Some states may restrict telemental health to therapists inside their state boundaries.
 Others limit you to seeing out of state therapists to a specific number of days per year.
 Check with your particular state.

 In 2016 our clients have come from European countries including France, Germany, England, Ireland, Sweden, Switzerland; Middle Eastern Countries such as Israel, Qatar, UAE, Bahrain, and Iraq; Asian countries including Australia, South Korea, China, Thailand and Malaysia; South American countries such as Balise, Columbia and Brazil; African countries such as South Africa, Cameroon, and Zimbabwe, and several Caribbean countries.
 The list expands daily.